CICE-Consortium/Icepack/doc/source/appendices/tutorial.rst

 * Modify the physics to create some physics processes, see isotopes or aerosols for some ideas

 **NOTE:** The file, **doc/source/tutorial/fluff.diff** in the Icepack repository, demonstrates code differences for this fluffball activity as implemented in a version of Icepack from July, 2024.
-These code difference may not be directly applicable to other code versions, but these diffs provide an example of the typical code differences required to add the tracer, fluff.
+These code differences may not be directly applicable to other code versions, but they provide an example of the typical code modifications required to add the tracer, fluff.